VDSL from cabinet broadband service

 BT have embarked on a large scale upgrade of the UK national telephone infrastructure.
 This includes new broadband equipment in exchanges and back-haul to ISPs.
 21CN technology is being rolled out to the whole country over a period of many years.

-BT are also deploying new cabinets allowing fibre to the cabinet services.
-These have fibre from the exchange to a street cabinet, and then normal telephone line running to your premises.
-Because the cabinet is much closer this allows even faster services.
+BT are also deploying new cabinets allowing VDSL from the cabinet services.
+These have fibre (or microwave) from the exchange to a street cabinet (FTTC - Fibre to the cabinet), and then normal telephone line running to your premises.
+Because the cabinet is much closer this allows even faster services and use of faster VDSL technology.

 |Monthly (line only)||£22.20 pcm||Monthly cost for (broadband) line only, applicable when this is an extra line on the same site.|